-The Board of Directors ("the Board" or "the Directors") hereby submits its report together with the consolidated financial statements of ACLEDA Bank Plc. ("the Bank") and its subsidiaries (collectively referred to as "the Group") and the separate financial statements of the Bank as at 31 December 2022 and for the year then ended (hereafter collectively referred to as "the financial statements").
+The Board of Directors ("the Board" or "the Directors") hereby submits its report together with the consolidated interim financial statements of ACLEDA Bank Plc. ("the Bank") and its subsidiaries (collectively referred to as "the Group") and the separate interim financial statements of the Bank as at 31 December 2022 and for the three-month and twelve-month periods then ended (hereafter collectively referred to as "the interim financial statements").